bodand/InfoCLI/README.md

 The API is different, as now we have different design goals, but the main design decision is still the same: have it look like Perl's `Getopt::Long` as much as possible.

+## DISCLAIMER
+If you have a lot of options to check, this library is not the best choice you can make.
+While I worked very hard to not make it so, the compile-times are horrendous.
+Up to 100 options is doable, as if you were compiling something using Boost.Spirit, 200 is risque, and more is only advised if you can make absolutely sure, that one file that contains the cli_parser creation is only compiled *once*, and only in really rare cases.
+Even then, use something else.
+With 500 options I have around 1 hour long compilations for 1 file.
+You can try it in the benchmarks if you don't believe me: pass `INFO_CLI_BUILD_BENCHMARKS` to cmake then build the target `cli-bench-500`.

+Also, note that the compilers **will** take up RAM.
+Clang seems to use more on my machine, but that may vary, as I'm running Windows & the MSYS2 MinGW install of both compilers.

 ## MSVC

 MSVC does not support this GNU extension, nor anything equal: